PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

 where :math:`\Pi_{\theta}\subseteq\Pi` denotes the set of parametrized policies with parameters :math:`\theta`, and :math:`D` is some distance measure.
 In local policy search for CMDPs, we additionally require policy iterates to be feasible for the CMDP, so instead of optimizing over :math:`\Pi_{\theta}`, PCPO optimizes over :math:`\Pi_{\theta}\cap\Pi_{C}`.
 Next, we will introduce you to how PCPO solves the above optimization problems.
-In order for you to have a clearer understanding, we hope that you will read the next section with the following questions:
+For you to have a clearer understanding, we hope that you will read the next section with the following questions:

 .. card::
     :class-header: sd-bg-primary sd-text-white sd-font-weight-bold